fChristenson/My-life-as-a-programmer/README.md

 ### Comments

-> Is there an better way I can get code reviews/project direction/career guidance?
+> Is there an better way I can get code reviews/project direction/career guidance when self teaching myself?

 > Is a bootcamp with a job guarantee the most efficient way of getting a first job in order to start actually learning real world development?